Syringe Service Program

 Hours of Operation and Location

 Hours: Mondays, Wednesdays, & Fridays 12:00pm - 2:00pm & 3:00pm -4:30pm

-- Free, clean needles, injecting supplies, and condoms
+- Free, sterilized needles, injecting supplies, and condoms

 - Collection and safe disposal of used needles/syringes.

-- Education on overdose prevention and response; training on how to use Naloxone (Narcan).
+- Education on overdose prevention and response; training on how to use Naloxone medication (Narcan).

 - Tips on safer injecting strategies, injury prevention, and drug-related illness.

 - Education on sexual health and prevention of sexually transmitted infections (STIs).

 - Free, walk-in testing and counseling for HIV and Hepatitis C (no appointment necessary).

 - Appointments for Hepatitis A & B vaccination (Twinirix); screening for Hepatitis A, B, and C.